Eschatologue/CM_wiki/docs/class/rogue/swashbuckler.md

 **Dueling**{ .inl } You also gain an additional way to use your Sneak Attack; you don't need **:d20-adv: Advantage**{ .d20 } on the attack roll to use your Sneak Attack against a creature if you are within 5 feet of it, no other creatures are within 5 feet of you, and you don't have **:d20-dis: Disadvantage**{ .d20 } on the attack roll.
 All the other rules for Sneak Attack still apply to you.

-### Level 3: Suave Defence

-Your brash confidence allows you to avoid harm.
-While you aren't wearing any armour or wielding a Shield, your base Armour Class equals 10 plus your Dexterity and Charisma modifiers.
+**Suave Defence**{ .inl } While you aren't wearing any armour or wielding a Shield, your base Armour Class equals to 10 plus :abl-dex: Dexterity and :abl-cha: Charisma modifiers.

 ### Level 9: Panache